NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

    A NOERROR response is returned with no RRs in the answer section.

    The existence of the `_deleg` name MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the resolver's TTL boundaries.
-   For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in TODO.
+   For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in {{recursive-resolver-behavior}}.

 3. The `_deleg` label does exist within the zone and contains data.
    A NOERROR response is returned with an A RRset in the answer section.

    The resolver MUST record that the `_deleg` label is known to be present for a duration indicated by A RRset's TTL value, adjusted to the resolver's TTL boundaries, for example by caching the RRset.
-   For the period any RRset at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in TODO.
+   For the period any RRset at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in {{recursive-resolver-behavior}}.

 # Optimized implementation